Labour’s early years review findings revealed

 Sir David was commissioned to review eligibility for, and access to, affordable education and childcare provision, along with options for increasing the quality of early years provision and a long-term plan for the early years workforce.

-A group of experts fed into the review, and Sir David has set out recommendations in an unpublished document seen by Tes.
+A group of experts fed into the review, and Sir David set out recommendations in an unpublished letter sent before the July general election to then shadow education secretary Bridget Phillipson, seen by Tes.

-In the document, Sir David called for an incoming Labour government to commit more funding for primaries to deliver the party’s school-based nursery plan.
+In the letter, Sir David called for an incoming Labour government to commit more funding for primaries to deliver the party’s school-based nursery plan.

 He also warned that the Conservatives’ childcare expansion policy was “heading to the rocks”.